vivekagr/AWS-SAA-C02-Course/README.md

 Starts with an IAM role with a permissions policy.
 IAM Role allows the **EC2 Service** to assume that role.

-The **Instance Profile** is the item that allows the permissions to get inside the instance !!!
+The **Instance Profile !!!!!** is the item that allows the permissions to get inside the instance !!!

 When you create an instance role in the console: